BASIC PROGRAMMING J2

 Division /

-Exponentiation ^
+Exponentiation (Power) ^

 Rules for BASIC Arithmetic Expressions

-Algebraic Expressions versus BASIC Expressions
+Algebraic Expressions vs. BASIC Expressions

-BASIC variables
+BASIC Variables

 Types of Variables